Stuttering treatment

-We always go thinking why people buy?
-And the answer is simple - we look for stuttering treatment.
-And it's pretty natural that we do.
+We always wonder why people buy these treatments.
+The answer is simple—we're looking for stuttering treatment.
+And it's completely natural to do so.

-But stuttering is by far a bigger thing than just speech impediments.
-Stuttering is an automated speaking pattern.
-And our speaking pattern consists of several layers: the very, very physical ones and the psychological, mental, emotional ones.
-Stuttering is even more than an automated speaking pattern, it's a state holding tons of our muscle and emotional memory.
-It's not in the past, it's all here, accumulated, and now we feel all of it in the present.
+But stuttering is so much more than just speech impediments.
+It’s an automated speaking pattern—one made up of different layers, from the physical to the psychological, mental, and emotional.
+And it’s even bigger than that.
+Stuttering is a state holding tons of our muscle and emotional memory.
+It’s not something left in the past—it’s all here, built up over time, and we feel it all in the present.

-So, is it possible to change our automated speaking pattern in a matter of days?
-I don't think so.
-We can shake it, but our stuttering is like a tree with deep roots.
-You can shake it, but it stands the same.
-We come back to it.
+So, can we really change our automated speaking pattern in just a few days?
+I don’t think so.
+We can shake it up, but stuttering is like a tree with deep roots—you can shake it, but it still stands firm.
+Oftentimes, we find ourselves right back where we started.

 There is one critical thing that is missing and that we want to add to our speaking exercises.

-Let's take a look at these people: Ed Sheeran, Emily Blunt, Bruce Willis, Samuel Jackson, Nicole Kidman, Elvis Presley, and we can continue this list on and on.
+Let's take a look at these people: Ed Sheeran, Emily Blunt, James Earl Jones, Bruce Willis, Samuel Jackson, Nicole Kidman, and we can continue this list on and on.
 Please guess what is the common thing for all these people?

 They all stuttered but they found a way to get free from stuttering.
 They regularly present themselves to the world, they regularly get to that feeling of interacting with the world.
 This is the one thing that is outside the conventional speech therapy and that is overlooked mostly by the "gurus and experts" who promise those cures in a matter of days.